 In Search of Lost Time Vol.1 The Way by Swann’s

-For later volumes, we will use the Moncrieff/Kilmartin/Enright translations — the Vintage editions.
+For later volumes, we may use the Moncrieff/Kilmartin/Enright translations or continue in the newly translated Penguin series.

 Every reader finds himself.
 The writer’s work is merely a kind of optical instrument that makes it possible for the reader to discern what, without this book, he would perhaps never have seen in himself. -Marcel Proust